circleAhn/SenDaL-pytorch/README.md

 ## Datasets
-We provide 3 real-world datasets, which is refined and syncrhonized between high- and low- cost sensors.
+We provide 3 real-world fine-dust datasets, which is refined and syncrhonized between high- and low- cost sensors.
 * ```home1.csv```
 * ```home2.csv```
 * ```home3.csv```